Jack Wilshere

-Wilshere came up through Arsenal's youth academy and impressed from an early age.
-He made his first-team debut in 2008, becoming Arsenal's youngest ever league debutant at the age of 16 years, 256 days.
-Wilshere has earned a number of accolades including the PFA Young Player of the Year award, selection to the 2010–11 PFA Team of the Year, and Arsenal's Player of the Season award, as voted for by fans for his performances in his first full campaign for Arsenal during the 2010–11 season.
+Wilshere came up through Arsenal's youth academy and made his first-team debut in 2008, becoming Arsenal's youngest league debutant at the age of 16 years, 256 days.
+He earned a number of accolades including the PFA Young Player of the Year award, selection to the 2010–11 PFA Team of the Year, and Arsenal's Player of the Season award.
 After leaving Arsenal in 2018, Wilshere joined West Ham United where he remained for two years before departing by mutual consent.
-He then had short spells at AFC Bournemouth and AGF, before announcing his retirement from playing in July 2022.
+He then had short spells at AFC Bournemouth and AGF, before announcing his retirement from playing in 2022.

-Wilshere appeared 34 times for England, having previously represented his country at under-age levels.
-He made his debut for the senior team against Hungary at the age of 18 years and 222 days, the 12th-youngest debutant for England.
-He represented his country at the 2014 FIFA World Cup and UEFA Euro 2016.
+Wilshere appeared 34 times for the England national team, having previously represented his country at under-age levels.
+He made his debut for the senior team against Hungary at the age of 18 years and 222 days, making him the 12th-youngest debutant for England.
+He represented England at the 2014 FIFA World Cup and UEFA Euro 2016.

 Early life

-Wilshere was born in Stevenage, Hertfordshire, and lived in nearby Hitchin, where he grew up and captained his school team.
-He captained The Priory School football team to County Cup and District Cup glory from Year 7 through to Year 10, and also added the Under 15s National Cup to his list in Year 8.
+Wilshere was born on 1 January 1992 in Stevenage, Hertfordshire.
+He grew up in nearby Hitchin, and captained his school team.
+He captained the Priory School football team to County Cup and District Cup glory from Year 7 through to Year 10, and also added the Under 15s National Cup to his list in Year 8.
 He was a boyhood fan of West Ham United, his idol being Paolo Di Canio.